Thinking about painting your hearth? You might be wondering, “how much does it cost to paint a brick fireplace?”

 Allow for plenty of time to dry between coats.

-I needed to do apply primer twice, but the primer dries pretty quickly so I was able to prime in one day during my two-year-old’s nap.
+I needed to apply primer twice, but the primer dries pretty quickly, so I could prime in one day during my two-year-old’s nap.

 Our brick was extremely rough, especially towards the top of our fireplace.

 For this section of bumpy brick, I needed to take a 2″ paintbrush and apply a little extra paint to ensure those bricks were primed.